Skip to main content

 Removing a user

-To remove a user, open the Users window and then click on the user you wish to remove.
+To remove a user, click on the user you wish to remove.
 Now click on the red "Remove User..." button in the bottom right corner.

 GNOME User List